oscaram007/webforge/README.md

 > This section is for anyone curious about the **craft and thinking** 🧰🛠⚙️🔍 behind the tool.
 > You do not need to understand any of this to use WebForge.
 But, if you have ever
-> wondered what building something like this actually involves, here is an honest
+> wondered what building something like this actually involves, here is a plain answer.
-> answer in plain language.

 ---